ibm-cloud-architecture/refarch-eda/docs/deployments/eventstreams/README.md

 ![](images/ies-start-app-run.png)

 The figure below illustrates the fact that the connetion to the broker was not working for a short period of time, so the producer has error, but because of the buffering capabilities, it was able to pace and then as soon as the connection was re-established the consumer started to get the messages.
-No messages were lost.
+No messages were lost!.

 ![](images/ies-start-app-run2.png)

-We have two solution implementations using Kafka and Event Streams [the manufacturing asset analytics](https://github.com/ibm-cloud-architecture/refarch-asset-analytics) and the [KC container shipment solution](https://github.com/ibm-cloud-architecture/refarch-kc)
+We have two solution implementations using Kafka and Event Streams [the manufacturing asset analytics](https://github.com/ibm-cloud-architecture/refarch-asset-analytics) and the  most recent [KC container shipment solution](https://github.com/ibm-cloud-architecture/refarch-kc).
+We recommend using the second implementation.

 ## Verifying ICP Kafka installation

-Once connected to the cluster with kubectl, get the list of pods for the namespace you used to install Kafka / event streams:
+Once connected to the cluster with kubectl, get the list of pods for the namespace you used to install Kafka or IBM Event Streams:
 ```
 $ kubectl get pods -n streaming